mxyssxm/real-time-multicore-rpi/README.md

 - real-time task scheduling,
 - deployment and execution on a physical Raspberry Pi.

-**This project was developed in collaboration with a fellow student Walid Perot.**
+**This project was developed in collaboration with a fellow student.**

 ---